learn-co-curriculum/functional-light-js-chapters-1-2/README.md

 }
 ```

-3 - One place I'm apt to agree with him around avoiding all of the ES6 arrow function syntax differentiations is in this scenario:
+3 - One place I'm likely to agree with him around avoiding all of the ES6 arrow function syntax differentiations is in this scenario:

 ```js
 somePromise.then((payload) => processPayload(payload))